spurcell/docs/docs/control.md

 Because Lo procedures always explicitly signal success or failure, *invocation is a branching construct*, like an if/else statement.
 Every invocation statement can include a success handler, a failure handler, or both; like an if/else statement, only one branch will be executed.

-A handler is a parameterized block of statements that can include some context-specific statements; a handler is not a procedure, though it resembles one.
+A handler is a parameterized block of statements that can include some context-specific statements; although it resembles one, a handler is not a procedure.

-Below is the full form of an invocation statement.
+Below is the "full form" of an invocation statement.
 We're calling the procedure referenced by `foo` with arguments `x, y` and on success expecting a binary response that we map onto the parameters `bar, baz`.
 On failure we're expecting a unary message that we map onto the parameter `err`.

 ```
 foo <- (x, y) -> (bar, baz) {